 Developed from the Cantonese classic Egg Foo Young with leftover char siu, this shrimp egg foo young (鲜虾芙蓉蛋)is a basic, quick, and comprehensive dish.
-We are using a deep-frying method for this shrimp egg foo young, but a quick and healthier pan-fried version can also be adopted.
+We use a deep-frying method for this shrimp egg foo young, but a fast and healthier pan-fried version can also be adopted.
+It combines well with steamed rice and egg foo young sauce.

 shrimp egg foo young | chinasichuanfood.com

-Egg foo young is also known as a Chinese omelet.
-But that’s not 100% correct because it is a Cantonese omelet.
+Egg foo young, also a Chinese omelet, originated in Cantonese cuisine.
 When it comes to egg omelets, people in other provinces love to add fewer ingredients, usually single ingredients like green onion omelet or fresh pepper omelet (青椒煎蛋).
 But Cantonese egg foo young has several different features.

-2. Cantonese egg foo young is served with a dark brown sauce, mainly soy sauce and starch.
-Since it is usually served directly with rice, the sauce enhances the rice’s flavors.
+2. Cantonese egg foo young is served with egg foo young sauce, which is actually a dark brown sauce, mainly soy sauce and starch.
+The sauce enhances its flavors since it is usually served directly with rice.

 Restaurant-style egg foo young with super crispy shells is deep-fried instead of pan-fried.
-I will guide you through the process of making the deep-fried shrimp egg foo young today, and you can apply this method to any type of egg foo young.
+I will guide you through making the deep-fried shrimp egg foo young today, and you can apply this method to any type of egg foo young.

 shrimp egg foo young | chinasichuanfood.com

-Let’s make the sauce first before we start making the egg foo young.
+Let’s make the sauce before making the egg foo young.
 Start by mixing the cornstarch with water.
 Pour light soy sauce, dark soy sauce, oyster sauce, salt, and pepper into a pot.
-Start with a middle-to-slow fire, and then stir as you heat the sauce until it reaches a consistency similar to oyster sauce.
+Start with a middle-to-slow fire, then stir as you heat the sauce until it reaches a consistency similar to oyster sauce.
+This step is not fancy; it only requires the right ratio and patience for the right consistency.

 how to make egg foo young sauce | chinasichuanfood.com